Understanding Structs in Go: The Foundation of Data Modeling

 Constructor Functions

-Go doesn’t have built-in constructors, but you can create factory functions to initialize structs:
+Go doesn’t have built-in constructors, but factory functions are the idiomatic pattern:

 func NewBlogPost(title, author, content string) BlogPost {